Different Types of Wills

 It’s wise to at least speak with a lawyer about your situation, even if you do not end up using a lawyer to draft a will.
 Initial consultations with estate planning lawyers are often free and can be a very valuable source of insight.

-- Advance healthcare directives (also called a living will) that give instructions for end-of-life matters and healthcare decisions (learn more about the difference between wills and living wills by reading this article.)
+- Advance healthcare directives.
+Also called a living will, these documents give instructions for end-of-life matters and healthcare decisions.

-- A power of attorney is a legal document that appoints someone to make healthcare-related decisions on your behalf if you become incapacitated
+- Power of attorney.
+A legal document that appoints someone to make healthcare-related decisions on your behalf if you become incapacitated.

-- A living trust as an alternative method of distributing assets to beneficiaries
+- Living trust.
+An alternative method of distributing assets to beneficiaries.

 Again, speaking with a lawyer about these other estate planning documents is wise to ensure everything is taken care of.